Digital Marketing Funnel: Creating the Best One for You

 The best model to follow is Avinash Kaushik’s See-Think-Do-Care model, which is an accurate and realistic approach to the marketing funnel.
 It breaks the audience into several focus clusters.

 Let’s break down the audience clusters and consideration stages, with our recommended marketing focus (RMF) and funnel phase (FP):

 The “See” audience:

 This cluster has the largest addressable qualified audience with no commercial intent yet.
 Thanks to the internet, however, we can now engage actively and profitably with this cluster.
-For example, you can push a marketing content on Youtube just to gather significant views for Google to pay you for ads.
+For example, you can push marketing content on Youtube to gather significant views for Google to pay you for ads.
 Moreover, try to do what Jollibee is doing with their commercials.
-Meaning, the content is there for your audience to just tattoo your brand into their minds.
+Meaning, the content is there for your audience to tattoo your brand into their minds.